-&lt;sup>2Harding Loevner LP has contractually agreed to waive a portion of its management fee and/or reimburse the Institutional Class of the Portfolio for its other operating expenses to the extent Total Annual Portfolio Operating Expenses (excluding dividend expenses, borrowing costs, interest expense relating to short sales, interest, taxes, brokerage commissions and extraordinary expenses), as a percentage of average daily net assets, exceed 1.05% through February 28, 2025.
+2Harding Loevner LP has contractually agreed to waive a portion of its management fee and/or reimburse the Portfolio's Institutional Class shares for its other operating expenses to the extent Total Annual Portfolio Operating Expenses (excluding taxes, interest, borrowing costs, overdraft charges, litigation and indemnification, extraordinary expenses, brokerage and other transaction expenses relating to the purchase and sale of portfolio investments and acquired fund fees and expenses), as a percentage of average daily net assets, exceed 1.05% through February 28, 2026.
 This fee waiver and expense reimbursement agreement may be terminated by the Board at any time and will automatically terminate upon the termination of the Portfolio's investment advisory agreement.
-The Fee Waiver and/or Expense Reimbursement and Total Annual Portfolio Operating Expenses After Fee Waiver and/or Expense Reimbursement have been restated to reflect the current expense limitation arrangement.
-Therefore, the expenses in this table will not correlate to the expenses shown in the Financial Highlights of the Portfolio.

-The Portfolio invests at least 65% of its total assets in common stocks, preferred stocks, rights, and warrants issued by companies that are based in emerging or frontier markets, securities convertible into such securities (including Depositary Receipts), and investment companies that invest in the types of securities in which the Portfolio would normally invest.
+companies that are based in emerging or frontier markets, securities convertible into such securities (including Depositary Receipts), and investment companies that invest in the types of securities in which the Portfolio would normally invest.
 The Portfolio also may invest in securities of U.S. companies that derive, or are expected to derive, a significant portion of their revenues from their foreign operations, although under normal circumstances, not more than 15% of the Portfolio's total assets will be invested in securities of U.S. companies.